jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 See [this page](https://jnidzwetzki.github.io/bboxdb/tools/dataset.html) for more information about the data converter.

-# Prepartition the Space and Import the GeoJSON Data
+# Pre-partition the Space and Import the GeoJSON Data

 After the spatial data is converted into GeoJSO, you can import the data by calling the following command: